Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations: A Bijection with a Subclass of Schr oder Paths

 We now introduce another well-studied type of lattice path.
 A \textit{Schr\"oder path} of semilength $k$ is a path from $(0,0)$ to $(2k, 0)$ that consists of an equal number of up steps and down steps, as well as some number of (2,0) steps (called \textit{horizontal steps} and denoted $H$ in the up-down sequence) and at no point crosses below the horizontal axis.
 The $k^\text{th}$ \textit{Schr\"oder number}, denoted $\mathscr{S}_k$, is defined to be the number of Schr\"oder paths of semilength $k$.

 It is well-known that the Schr\"oder paths can be divided into two equinumerous subclasses: paths that have a horizontal step on the horizontal axis and paths that \textit{do not} have a horizontal step on the horizontal axis.
 Let $\mathcal{S}_k$ be the set of paths in the latter subclass of length $k$.
-It follows that $|\mathcal{S}_k|=\mathscr{S}_k/2$ for $k\geq 1$ (and $|\mathcal{S}_0|=\mathscr{S}_0=1$); these numbers are (somewhat aptly) known as the \emph{little Schr\"oder numbers}\footnote{Sometimes they are called (also somewhat aptly) the \textit{small Schr\"oder numbers}.}.
+It follows that $|\mathcal{S}_k|=\mathscr{S}_k/2$ for $k\geq 1$ (and $|\mathcal{S}_0|=\mathscr{S}_0=1$); these numbers are known as the \emph{little Schr\"oder numbers}\footnote{Sometimes they are called the \textit{small Schr\"oder numbers}.}.

 \begin{Th} We have $|\mathcal{U}_{2k+1}(231,1432)|=|\mathcal{S}_k|$. \end{Th}

 \begin{proof} Consider $\pi \in \mathcal{U}_{2k+1}(231, 1432)$ and some consecutive subsequence of $\pi$, called $\rho$.
 Since $\rho$ avoids 231, we can write $\rho=\lambda\rho_m\mu$, where $\rho_m$ is the largest entry in $\rho$ and $\lambda$ is below $\mu$.
 We now consider two cases.\\